 Also, it was reported that a mailing list was pilfered from the drugstore giant Walgreens.
 In addition, a leak of law enforcement data was reported by a Mesa County, Colorado.

 Finally, a popular Open Source FTP server software application, ProFTPD version 1.3.3c, was distributed containing a malicious backdoor that permits hackers to access FTP credentials.
 It is thought the attackers took advantage of an un-patched security flaw in the FTP daemon to gain access to the server and exchange distribution files.

 What do these various breaches have in common?
 The threats may be too diverse to slip into a single category, but the likely culprit is the use of powerful native FTP, without proper, secure management.
 Once a doorway is left open, native unmanaged FTP access can wreak havoc in any organization.

 It doesn't have to be this way.
-Using a managed secure file server like Linoma Software's GoAnywhere Services - which has granular permissions and security controls, along with detailed audit logs and alerts - IT can monitor and better secure and control its data resources.
+Using a managed secure file server like Linoma Software's [now HelpSystems] GoAnywhere Services - which has granular permissions and security controls, along with detailed audit logs and alerts - IT can monitor and better secure and control its data resources.

 Regardless of how your organization or your trusted business partners are configured to exchange data, isn't it time to consider a better way to manage your company's file transfer security?

 Related Blog Post: Are You Confident Your FTP Credentials are Secure?

 Recoverable error: Object of class modUser_mysql could not be converted to string